mbnarayn/AzureCLI/README.md

 az network vnet create --name VNet-Demo --resource-group MyResourceGroup --location uksouth --address-prefixes 192.168.0.0/16 --subnet-name Subnet-01 --subnet-prefix 192.168.1.0/24
 ```
 ## Create a VNET with three subnets and associate a NSG to each subnet
+#### Define Variables
+You can run the Azure CLI with the az command from either Windows Command Prompt or PowerShell, however declaring variables in this format only works when using Azure CLI via PowerShell.
 ```
 $rgname="azcli"
 $location="uksouth"